guorbit/adcs-firmware/README.md

 is because main should mostly be calling functions from other files, rather than doing the work itself.
 It's like an outline of the entire program.

-I've found ometimes the IMU takes awhile to give you data, especially if you don't use the board for awhile
+I've found sometimes the IMU takes awhile to give you data, especially if you don't use the board for awhile